elebail202/Markdown/Workshop_Cartilage_Imaging.md

 # WORKSHOP

+## Problems with Mokkula (recap)

+- It was difficult to identify the files because their names were different depending on the client.
+Had to work on the file structure.

+- Creating the userinterface with Matlab was one of the most painful task

+- Difficulties with fixing T1 mapping which is inverted.

+- Necessity of having an undo button on the interface !!

+- Difficulties on separate the different areas, surfaces between the regions.
+(But not a problem of Mokkula right ?)

+- Correct the motion of the images.
+(Didn't understand if this functionality is well working or not)

 ## MR IMAGING OF ARTICULAR CARTILAGE *(quantitative analysis)*

 Different structure/composition of the tissue.
 The content is different, water content decrease in the deep of the cartilage.